gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 ### Groups

-Create group of requests to model process or requests in a same page.
+Create a group of requests to model processes or requests in the same page.
 Groups can be nested.

 {{< include-code "group" java kt scala >}}